Peculiarities of the density of states in SN junctions: Conclusions

 We have studied the surface DoS $\nu_N(E)$ in a diffusive SN system with half-infinite superconductor and transparent SN interface.
 The strength of the proximity effect (both direct and inverse) is controlled by the materials-matching parameter $\varkappa$, see Eq.\ \eqref{eq:varkappa}.

 In the limit of thin N layer, $d_N\ll \xi_N$, we have found three different types of the DoS peculiarity at $E=\Delta_0$. (i)~At $\varkappa=0$ (absolutely rigid S, no inverse proximity effect), the peculiarity has the (full) check-mark form with $\nu(\Delta_0)=0$, see Eq.\ \eqref{eq:nuN1strong}.
 This form was predicted earlier in Ref.\ \cite{Levchenko2008}. (ii)~At $\varkappa>0$ (rigid S, very weak inverse proximity effect), the check-mark is immediately elevated so that $\nu(\Delta_0)>0$, see Eq.\ \eqref{eq:nuN1}. (iii)~At $\varkappa \gtrsim (d_N/\xi_N)^4$ (crossover to the soft S regime with essential inverse proximity effect), $\nu(E)$ gradually evolves to the vertical peculiarity, see Eq.\ \eqref{eq:nuN1vert}.
-This type of peculiarity was earlier obtained in Ref.\ \cite{Fominov2019.PhysRevB.100.224513}.
+This type of peculiarity was earlier obtained in Ref.\ \cite{Fominov2019.PhysRevB.100.224513} (although in a different system which can only correspond to the $\varkappa=1$ case of our current theory, see \ref{app:comparison} for detail).
 Regimes~(ii) and~(iii) correct earlier predictions of Ref.\ \cite{Levchenko2008}.

+The elevated check-mark regime [regime~(ii)] has not been analytically described before, to the best of our knowledge.
+It is a ``missing element'' that describes continuous evolution of the DoS peculiarity with varying the $\varkappa$ parameter.

 In the absolutely rigid limit ($\varkappa=0$), the full check-mark peculiarity is realized as long as $d_N$ is smaller than the critical thickness of the order of $\xi_N$, see Eq.\ \eqref{eq:dNcr}.
 At larger $d_N$, the check-mark is elevated.